 Manufacturers like HTC, Motorola, Huawei and Nokia don’t sell their refurbished models.
 But you can find them from other retailers and carriers.

-Some people think only second-hand businesses sell refurbished phones.
-But that’s not true: Two of the major manufacturers — Apple and Samsung — sell their products refurbished with 12-month warranties.
+Unlike just a few years ago, there’s no shortage of places to buy a refurbished phone nowadays.
+Some people think only second-hand businesses sell refurbished phones, but that’s not true: Two of the major phone manufacturers — Apple and Samsung — sell their products refurbished with 12-month warranties.

-Aside from those retailers, there are numerous sites online that sell reconditioned phones.
+Aside from those retailers, there are numerous sites online that sell reconditioned phones (and some of these sites are the best places to buy unlocked phones as well as the best places to sell your cell phone.
 Reputable dealers include:

 5. How To Protect Yourself Before You Buy a Refurbished Phone